Elisabeth Leamy: Notable news reports

-In 1999, while at WTTG, Leamy broadcast an investigative story about a Washington, D.C. rave party called "Buzz".
+In 1999, while at WTTG, Leamy broadcast an investigative story about a Washington, D.C., rave party called "Buzz".
 The story alleged that D.C. police officers working off-duty security for the party ignored drug use by patrons.
 The Washington City Paper criticized the story.
 Buzz was temporarily shut down and the owners later sued WTTG.

 In 2006, Leamy investigated the herbal remedy "Airborne" for Good Morning America, questioning the company's clinical trial evidence and marketing claims.
 Two years later, Airborne settled a class action lawsuit and FTC charges, not admitting fault, but agreeing to refund consumers up to $30 million.

 In 2010, Leamy conducted an exclusive interview with President Barack Obama about the Dodd–Frank Wall Street Reform and Consumer Protection Act.

 From 2011 to 2012, Leamy did a series of reports for Good Morning America called "Show Me the Money" which reunited people with unclaimed money held by the government totaling nearly $2 million.

 Leamy's story about a West Virginia Woman who was trying to collect a $10 million judgment from an abusive debt collector was ABC's most-trafficked web feature of 2012.

 In 2013, Leamy reported for The Dr. Oz Show that epidural steroid injections for back pain are not FDA approved and have caused injuries and deaths.

 Later that year, she reported that LASIK eye surgery had more serious side effects than first reported.

 In 2015, Leamy reported for The Dr. Oz Show that ten doctors who had called upon Columbia University to fire Dr. Oz had ties to the Genetically Modified Food industry.
 Dr. Oz has said that genetically modified food should be labeled as such.

 Personal life

-Leamy is married to Kris Persinger, a financial planner, and they have a daughter, Kelsea Adair Leamy Persinger, born in 2006.
+Leamy is married to Kris Persinger, a financial planner, and they have a daughter.
 Her father is Patrick MacLeamy, Chairman of HOK, an architectural firm.
-Her mother is Jeanne MacLeamy, city council member for Novato, California.
-John Leamy, the drummer for Masters of Reality, and Elisabeth are cousins.